Nitinat

 Cowichan

-There are a couple of ways that you can reach Nitinat.
-One way is
+There are a couple of ways that you can reach Ditidaht.
+One way

 North Shore Road through Youbou around 52 km (32 miles) or via the